doctopus/blog-archive/doctopus/content/post/hugo.md

 `git submodule add https://github.com/xxx/hugo-theme.git themes/hugo-theme`

 Notice that this folder was added as a submodule so if it needs to be removed it needs to be removed using following process.

+*Removing Submodule in a Main Git Module*
 If a submodule is wrongly added.
 Just deleting it will not help.
 Instead do the following

 `git submodule deinit <path_to_submodule>